davebenson/doom4-walkthrough/README.md

 Immediately after that, an Imp and 2 The Possesseds will spawn.

 # Mission 4:  Argent Facility "Beginning of the End"

+Notes on Combat Challenges:
+* Walk the Path and Bird's Eye View: easy with this walkthrough, hopefully.
+* To Be Knighted:  this is pretty hard since these guys are so tall.
+The Dazed and Confused rune can be useful to give you more time to figure out how to jump over them - it usually requires jumping from above, unless they are crouched.
+Of course, a cheesy way is to replay this mission after you have the Jump Boots which make it substatially easier.

 ## Mission 4: Introduction
 Go forward and Open the Airlock to find yourself in an industrial open-air area: immediately in front of you is a trash fire and ahead of you is a blocked-off bridge.